Im-Rises/particle-simulator-webgl/README.md

 Minor:

-- &#9745; Correct UI placement in Emscripten build
 - &#9744; Correct the UI not working correctly when toggling fullscreen (maybe it's because of the library Itself)
 - &#9744; Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class
 - &#9744; Add a way to change the number of particles
 - &#9744; Correct toggle fullscreen button in desktop build
-- &#9745; Correct windowed mode crash in desktop build for linux
-- &#9744; Correct windowed mode crash in desktop build for windows
-- &#9744; Optimise the Shader and Entity classes

 ---